 Does every pool need a skimmer?

+Every pool should have a skimmer!
+As a matter of fact, it’s not an optional device if you want a well-maintained, clean pool.
 Having a skimmer is the first line of defence to just about every other aspect of your pool maintenance.

 Getting debris out means your filters should work better for longer, allow the pumps to operate efficiently, and help keep water chemistry balanced.

 As soon as that first domino goes down, you might be in for a few unpleasant knock-on effects.